Register for a public housing transfer or tenant exchange

 - type of property

-- details of any special features - eg carport
+- details of any special features, like a carport

 - a tenant exchange number.